trng/github-push-and-merge/README.md

 ## Usage
 Just clone and run within your local git repo folder.

-With first run script will try to create softlink to itself in */usr/local/bin* folder.
+With first run you will be prompted to create softlink to this script in */usr/local/bin* folder (requires sudo rights).

 <br>